steventrinh123/CS151-ProjectH/README.md

 Team Members working on the project presentation: Nagi, Jerry, Steven Team Members working on the project: Nagi, Jerry, Steven

+For the project: Nagi worked on the rhythm game frontend and backend, and some backend for the platformer game, Jerry worked on the frontend for the platformer game and the coin implementation for the platformer game, and Steven worked on the backend of the platformer game, as well as fixing/editing around and the screens implentations.

 Problem/Issue to resolve: Being bored/Want to relax